 Penicillin is a type of antibiotic that changed the medical world.
-Discovered in 1928 and later made into an antibiotic by a team lead by scientist Australian Howard Florey, penicillin has saved lives by fighting many types of bacterial infection.
+Discovered in 1928 and later made into an antibiotic by a team lead by scientist Howard Florey, penicillin has saved lives by fighting many types of bacterial infection.
 Your doctor might prescribe penicillin for conditions such as ear infections and urinary tract infections.

 Penicillin is an antibiotic